Create Dashboard

 Required Permissions

-Any authenticated user who belongs to the specified company can create dashboards.
+Any authenticated user who belongs to the specified organization can create dashboards.
 There are no special role requirements.

 Error Responses